shouya/thinking-dumps/lazy/README.md

 name of this concept.
 When you need to manipulate the constructor arguments' values, you pass a function with the same arity as the constructor to this lambda, and you will get each arguments accessible.
-I will make a small example on how to use it:
+I will make a small example on how to use it.

 Suppose you have a list named `lst`, these expressions shows the way to access the values of it: